carpentries-incubator/workflows-nextflow/episodes/04-processes.md

 In the above example, each time the process is executed an index file is produced whose name depends on the actual value of the `bam` input.

-fix this as removed reference to flatmap operator
 ~~~
 File: ref3.bam.bai